-Microsoft.
-Facebook.
-Capital One.
-These are just three out of the long list of corporate behemoths that have fallen victim to cyber security breaches in the last year alone.
+Marriott.
+T-Mobile.
+Carnival Corporation.
+These are just three out of the long list of companies that fell victim to cyber security breaches in 2020 alone.
 And now, with hackers actively targeting essential services providers, no one is truly safe.
 What can your organization do to avoid becoming a victim?
 The answer is simple: penetration testing.

 What is penetration testing?

 The National Cyber Security Center describes penetration testing as “A method for gaining assurance in the security of an IT system by attempting to breach some or all of that system’s security, using the same tools and techniques an adversary might.”
 A penetration test attempts to exploit any vulnerabilities in your system, and add context to what the risk is to your organization.

 There are five different types of penetration tests: white box (the hacker is provided with a small amount of information ahead of time regarding the security target), black box (also known as a blind test, where the hacker isn’t given any information ahead of time), internal (the hacker completes the test from within the organization’s network), external (the “attack” is carried out from a remote location to go up against the company’s external facing technology), and covert (a test where no one in the company knows that it’s happening).
 The types of tests your organization will need depends on the regulations you’re subject to, and the goals you have for the test.